Silenqueda/AnnisDenka_Management/README.txt

 2) MonthlySetup - calculate carsharing expanses [depending on: MailReceiver 3)] => job is handled by Calculator now
 3) MonthlySetup - fix renaming of ".gesamt = .txt"
+4) MonthlySetup - create dir for Stromzähler fixed expanse            values [4 <-> 5]
+5) MonthlySetup - create file with fixed expanse values of Strom [5 <-> 4]
+6) MonthlySetup - PopUp window if Stromkosten.txt is not existing and writes Grundkosten, Preis kwh to file

 4) MailReceiver - executable Jar points to "\.temp\", eclipse run points to "\temp\"